 Pick Wire Size for Metal Thickness

-You should match wire diameter to the base-metal thickness, because gauge directly controls penetration and fusion.
-Use .023 in. for 24–18 gauge, .030 in. for 16–12 gauge, and increase to .035 in. or .045 in. as thickness rises to balance deposition with heat input.
-If you choose too small a wire, you’ll risk burn-through; if you choose too large a wire, you can lose control and undercut weld quality.
-Additionally, selecting the correct wire diameter is crucial for achieving high deposition rates that enhance overall weld strength and performance.
+Match wire diameter to the base-metal thickness because wire size affects penetration and fusion.
+Use .023 in. for 24–18 gauge, .030 in. for 16–12 gauge, and .035 in. or .045 in. as thickness rises.
+This helps you balance deposition with heat input.

 Match Gauge To Thickness